 Check Out the Seminars

 This year, TutuTix will be visiting the various sessions of UDMA to talk costumes, recitals, and more.
-Look for our booth – it’s hard to miss!
+Look for our booth – it’s hard to miss (look for the sparkly pink shiny wall!)

 We’ll even be hosting a surprise item giveaway: earlier this year we gave away iRobot Roomba’s to lucky guests!
 Stop by to pick up some goodies and sign up for our big giveaway.